New Student Programs

 An abbreviated orientation for new students is also conducted at the beginning of the spring semester.

-Parents' Orientation for New Students
+Orientation for Parents and Guardians of New Students